 Working while standing

-The desk converter itself is composed of three platforms made of wood, the lower one is the base, then you have the widest one in the middle for the keyboard and finally the last one on top where you can put your monitor, laptop or tablet.
-They are connected together with 4 metal bar and the end result is actually pretty nice, I like the finitions.
+The desk converter itself is composed of three platforms made of wood, the lower one is the base, then you have the widest one in the middle for the keyboard, and finally the last one on top where you can put your monitor, laptop, or tablet.
+They are connected together with 4 metal bars and the end result is actually pretty nice, I like the finitions.

 ➕ The pros

 One of the advantages of the Standing Desk Converter is that it is mobile.
-It’s not a big and heavy thing that absolutely has to stay at one place no matter what.
-Once it was mounted, I could actually move it around the appartement, or even unmount it if I didn’t need it.
-That way I can work from my bed, without really working from my bed 😅
+It's not a big and heavy thing that absolutely has to stay in one place no matter what.
+Once it was mounted, I could actually move it around the apartment or even unmount it if I didn’t need it.
+That way I can work from my bed, without really working from my bed 😅Anthrodesk Standing Desk

 ➖ The cons